J-Cohen-Gabor/Bayesian-ARFIMA-Estimation/README.md

 Rscript [true d value] [true phi value] [true theta value] [num sims] [repetition start id] [repetition end id]

 The output location for the simulation files can be set using the *location* parameter at the top of the code.

 Additional parameters such as the innovation variance, series length, and ABC quantiles can also be set at the top of the code.

+The output consists of a file for each simulation, model, and repetition.
+Each file contains the posterior draws at a given simulation step.
+MCMC output also includes the proposal values and their respective posterior values.